SpokezGame/build-space/README.md

 localhost:8000/tutorial

-- The list of all TutorialLibrary entities can be found on :
+- The list of all Library entities can be found on :

-localhost:8000/tutorial/library
+localhost:8000/library

-- The list of all TutorialSet entities can be found on :
+- The list of all Theme entities can be found on :

-localhost:8000/tutorial/set
+localhost:8000/theme